Quantum-proof randomness extractors via operator space theory: Extractors

-It might appear that the norm $\capcap$ is rather artificial but it can in fact be constructed from basic operator spaces (the row and column operators spaces) and a fundamental operator space tensor product called the Haagerup tensor product.
+It might appear that the $\capcap$-norm is rather artificial but it can in fact be constructed from basic operator spaces (the row and column operators spaces) and a fundamental operator space tensor product called the Haagerup tensor product.
 For details on this we refer to Appendix~\ref{app:intersection}.
-As we always consider the intersection norms for $K = 2^k$ times the $\infty$-norm and the $1$-norm, we use the shorthand

-Observe that for extractors, we only consider matrices in $\matr_Q(N)$.
-In this setting, we would write the norms as